mtuomiko/citybikeapp/citybikeapp-frontend/README.md

 to the backend OpenAPI specification file.
 In this monorepo, we can it access directly from backend directory during development.

-In image build process (see [Dockerfile.frontend](../docker/Dockerfile.frontend)), the code is generated using a separate `openapitools/openapi-generator-cli` image.
+In image build process for local docker-compose setup (see [Dockerfile.frontend](../docker/Dockerfile.frontend)), the code is generated using a separate `openapitools/openapi-generator-cli` image.

 ## NPM commands